Washington Contractor License Bond

 Permit Bonds

-These bonds are required by local municipalities or state agencies as a condition for obtaining construction permits.
+Local municipalities or state agencies require these bonds as a condition for obtaining construction permits.

 Developers are required by government entities to secure these bonds, guaranteeing the completion of necessary improvements (e.g., roads, utilities) within a specified timeframe and in compliance with regulatory standards.